Main Content

 expand all

-Transmitted signal, returned as a complex-valued vector.
-The transmitted signal is the amplified input signal Input 1 where the amplification is based on the characteristics of the transmitter, such as the peak power and the gain.
+Transmitted signal, output as a complex-value matrix.
+Y is the amplified input waveform where the amplification is based on the characteristics of the transmitter, such as the peak power and the gain.

 Data Types: double

-Transmitter status, output as a logical vector where true indicates the transmitter is on for the corresponding sample time, and false indicates the transmitter is off.
+Transmitter on-off status, output as a 0 or 1.
+A 1 indicates that the transmitter is on, and a 0 indicates that the transmitter is off.

 Dependencies